gcclinux/lunatrack/README.md

 - `GET /api/entries` — Get all period entries and stats (cycle length, predictions, etc).
 - `POST /api/entries` — Add a new entry.
 Expects `{ date: 'YYYY-MM-DD' }` in JSON body.
 - `DELETE /api/entries/:date` — Remove an entry by date (format: `YYYY-MM-DD`).

+### Backup & Restore
+- `GET /api/backup` — returns { settings, entries } where entries are read from the file named in settings.dataFile.
+- `POST /api/restore` — accepts { settings, entries }, validates them, writes settings.json and writes entries into the file named by the restored

 ### Inspiration
 - `GET /api/inspiration/:id` — Get a single inspiration message by id (1–60).
 Returns `{ id, message }`.